ScotGovAnalysis/shes_multiyear_weighting/README.md

 ## Running the RAP

 The only file that needs to be updated before running the shes_multiyear_weighting RAP is the config.R file.
-An example of this file with placeholder values can be found in the `scripts` folder.
+An example of this file with placeholder values is available.

 To create multiyear weights, run the `shes_multiyear_weighting.R` script.
 This file sources all required scripts and executes them.